def

 — Joe Hinrichs, president and CEO of CSX

 We are getting closer to the completion of the second span of the International Railway Bridge that links Laredo, Texas, with Nuevo Laredo, Mexico.
 Laredo is the busiest freight-rail gateway in North America and the single-largest point of entry into the U.S. — not the ports in Los Angeles and Long Beach.
-We recently decided to commission the bridge as the Patrick Ottensmeyer International Bridge.
+We recently decided to commission the bridge as the Patrick J. Ottensmeyer International Railway Bridge.
 Pat was a great friend and a passionate driver of the United States-Mexico-Canada Agreement that succeeded NAFTA.
 As the former leader of Kansas City Southern, Pat also was a major cog in the KCS-Canadian Pacific merger.
 There has been much discussion about possible tariffs being imposed by the new Trump administration.
 But I am much more encouraged than discouraged about the recent presidential election.
 We have a strong and provocative story to tell about this unique and unprecedented railroad.

 — Keith Creel, president and CEO of Canadian Pacific Kansas City, and the 2024 winner of Progressive Railroading’s Railroad Innovator Award, which recognizes an individual’s outstanding achievements in the rail industry